arjunbahuguna/basic-website-template/README.md

 # basic-website-template
-A simple website with panels
+A simple website template for authors & writers